ionos-enterprise/ionos-enterprise-puppet/README.md

       ]
     }

 **Note**: Using the ProfitBricks Puppet module to manage your ProfitBricks resources ensures uniqueness of the managed instances.
-However, the ProfitBricks Cloud API generally allows the creation of multiple virtual data centers having the same name.
+The ProfitBricks Cloud API allows the creation of multiple virtual data centers having the same name.

-If you manage LAN and server resources using data center names, the module will throw an error when more than one data center with the same name is detected.
-Similarly, removing data centers by non-unique names is not allowed.
+If you attempt to manage LAN and server resources using data center names, the module will throw an error when more than one virtual data center with the same name is detected.
+The same is true if you attempt to remove virtual data centers by non-unique names.

 ### Verification